Inginex/golangTraining/00_Hands-on-exercises/README.md

 66
 U+0042 'B' U+0042 'B' U+0042 'B'
 ```
-… through the rest of the alphabet characters.
+ï¿½ through the rest of the alphabet characters.

 ###### Hands-on exercise #3
 Create a for loop using this syntax for condition { } Have it print out the years you have been alive.